max-mapper/menubar/readme.md

 # menubar

-high level way to create menubar desktop applications with atom-shell
+High level way to create menubar desktop applications with atom-shell

-this module provides boilerplate for setting up a menubar application using atom-shell. all you have to do is point it at your `index.html` and menubar icon and this will handle opening/closing a window when you click/blur.
+This module provides boilerplate for setting up a menubar application using atom-shell. all you have to do is point it at your `index.html` and menubar icon and this will handle opening/closing a window when you click/blur.

+**Currently Mac OS only** but patches welcome to add Windows/Linux support.

 ![screenshot](screenshot.png)